1. Fraud Suspect in New York | Case Background and Key Issues

 The fraud suspect also repaid interest and principal consistently for an extended period, undermining any allegation that they borrowed funds with no intention to repay.

-Distinguishing Civil Debt Issues From Criminal Fraud
+Distinguishing Civil Debt Issues from Criminal Fraud

 SJKP established that the dispute was civil in nature.